Updated March 18, 2026

 Norway

 Norway introduces a 3% tourist tax from summer 2026.
-Oslo has strict alcohol rules with state-controlled sales, one of Europe's lowest DUI limits (0.02%), and extremely expensive everything.
+Oslo has Europe's strictest DUI limit (0.02% BAC), state-controlled alcohol via Vinmonopolet, and everything is extremely expensive.

 NOK 1,150(~€100)max fine